Logo

 Andy Warhol had a re-emergence of critical and financial success in the 1980s, partially due to his affiliation and friendships with a number of prolific younger artists, who were dominating the "bull market" of 1980s New York art: Jean-Michel Basquiat, Julian Schnabel, David Salle and other so-called Neo-Expressionists, as well as members of the Transavantgarde movement in Europe, including Francesco Clemente and Enzo Cucchi.

-Andy Warhol earned street credibility and graffiti artist Fab Five Freddy paid homage to Andy Warhol by painting an entire train with Campbell soup cans.
+Andy Warhol earned street credibility and graffiti artist Fab Five Freddy paid homage to him by painting an entire train with Campbell soup cans.

-In 1984, Vanity Fair commissioned Andy Warhol to produce a portrait of Prince, in order to accompany an article that celebrated the success of Purple Rain and its accompanying movie.
+In 1984, Vanity Fair commissioned Andy Warhol to produce a portrait of Prince, to accompany an article that celebrated the success of Purple Rain and its accompanying movie.

 In January 1987, Andy Warhol traveled to Milan for the opening of his last exhibition, Last Supper, at the Palazzo delle Stelline.

-Andy Warhol's family sued the hospital for inadequate care, saying that the arrhythmia was caused by improper care and water intoxication.
+In December 1991, Andy Warhol's family sued the hospital in the New York Supreme Court for inadequate care, before judge Ira Gammerman, saying that the arrhythmia was caused by improper care and water intoxication.

 The malpractice case was quickly settled out of court; Andy Warhol's family received an undisclosed sum of money.

-At the height of his fame as a painter, Andy Warhol had several assistants who produced his silk-screen multiples, following his directions to make different versions and variations.
+Andy Warhol had several assistants through the years, including Gerard Malanga, Ronnie Cutrone, and George Condo, who produced his silkscreen multiples, following his directions to make different versions and variations.

 Andy Warhol produced both comic and serious works; his subject could be a soup can or an electric chair.